Naviglio connecting Venice to Padua

 The Brenta River is developed from Fusina to Padua along the “Naviglio Brenta”, where, in the past, flowed the old river Brenta.
 The Government of the Serenissima diverted its course in order to hinder the burial of the lagoon caused by its sediments.

-This area started to become famous since the fifteenth century onwards, when the Government of the Republic began an expansionist policy towards the hinterland.
-Since then, with the crisis of trade routes, the Venetian nobility began to invest their capitals by buying lands and by building upper-class country houses for their holidays.
-The greatest period came during the 1700s with the construction of the the most beautiful, luxurious and impressive villas.
+This area started to become famous since the fifteenth century onwards when the Government of the Republic began an expansionist policy towards the hinterland.
+Since then, with the crisis of trade routes, the Venetian nobility began to invest their funds by buying lands and by building upper-class country houses for their holidays.
+The greatest period came during the 1700s with the construction of the most beautiful, luxurious and impressive villas.

-Consequently, the river allowed the direct transfer of the aristocratic class from their palaces along with their royal court to the residence areas.
-Mira, Dolo and Strà are the villages that developed and thrived around this system.
+Consequently, the river allowed the direct transfer of the aristocratic class from their palaces along with their royal court to the residential areas.
+Mira, Dolo, and Strà are the villages that developed and thrived around this system.
 Dolo has maintained its unchanged appearance over time.
-Observing its particular historical centre with its squero (square) and mill, seems the view of a Canaletto’s painting of 1700s.
+Observing its particular historical center with its squero (square) and mill seems the view of a Canaletto’s painting of the 1700s.

-With the years, despite the unchanged houseplant, the upper class began to build ever more impressive and luxurious villas with facades rich of loggias, terraces and large stairs.
-Famous architects such as Palladio, Scamozzi and Longhena as well as painters such as Tiepolo and Giannantonio Pellegrini worked hard to make them look like royal palaces.
+With the years, despite the unchanged houseplant, the upper class began to build ever more impressive and luxurious villas with facades rich in loggias, terraces, and large stairs.
+Famous architects such as Palladio, Scamozzi, and Longhena as well as painters such as Tiepolo and Giannantonio Pellegrini worked hard to make them look like royal palaces.

 Covered by plants, houses were surrounded by walls with inside beautiful gardens where the upper class, with their huge amount of guests, spent their holidays in privacy and relax.